 - Determine the plot length according to the amount of seed needed to fulfil all conservation and testing (phytosanitary, germination, etc.) requirements and the anticipated grain yield.
 (NOTE: a grain yield of 1 t/ha is equal to 100 g/m2 ).

-- Landraces and wild relatives may be especially prone to lodging under cultivated conditions, so they should be grown in an area protected from the wind (see photo) or in a tunnel; stake plants to support them, as necessary.
+- Landraces and wild relatives may be especially prone to lodging under cultivated conditions, so grow them in a place protected from the wind (see photo) or in a tunnel, and stake plants as necessary.